Line infantry: Linear tactics and function

-Line infantry mainly used three formations in its battles: the line, the square and the column.
+Line infantry mainly used three formations in its battles: the line, the square, and the column.

-With the massive proliferation of small arms (firearms that could be carried by hand, as opposed to cannon) in the infantry units from the middle of 17th century, the battlefield was dominated by linear tactics, according to which the infantry was aligned into long thin lines and fired volleys.
-A line consisted of 2, 3 or 4 ranks of soldiers.
+With the universal adoption of small arms (firearms that could be carried by hand, as opposed to cannon) in infantry units from the mid-17th century, the battlefield was dominated by linear tactics, according to which the infantry was aligned into long thin lines, shoulder to shoulder, and fired volleys.
+A line consisted of two, three, or four ranks of soldiers.

-The soldiers were supposed to fire volleys at the command of officers, but in practice this happened only in the first minutes of the battle.
-After one or two volleys, each soldier charged a musket and fired at his own discretion, without hearing the commands of the officers.
-This brought confusion to the system, and the smoke interfered with accurate shooting.
-Such a shootout in a puff of smoke could occur for a very long period of time and the result was unpredictable.
-In addition, at the time of the “hot” shootout, the soldiers were so busy and focused on shooting that they could not notice the attack of cavalry from the flank.
-Therefore, experienced troops tried to avoid such costly shootouts and restrained their soldiers from premature firing, in order to get as close to the enemy’s line as possible to deliver several crushing volleys at a short distance.
-In some cases, it was possible to overturn the enemy with just one volley at a short distance.
+The soldiers were expected to fire volleys at the command of officers, but in practice this happened only in the first minutes of the battle.
+After one or two volleys, each soldier charged his musket and fired at his own discretion, without hearing the commands of the officers.
+This disrupted the system, while the gunsmoke prevented accurate shooting.
+Such a shootout in clouds of smoke could occur for an extended period of time and the result was unpredictable.
+In addition, at the time of the “hot” shootout, the soldiers were so engaged and focused on shooting that they were not watching out for an attack of cavalry from the flank.
+For these reasons, experienced officers tried to avoid such uncertain exchanges and restrained their soldiers from premature firing in order to get as close to the enemy’s line as possible so that they could deliver several devastating volleys at a short distance.
+In some cases, it was possible to defeat the enemy with just one volley at close range.

 The line was considered the fundamental battle formation as it allowed for the largest deployment of firepower.
-Troops in skirmish formation, though able to take cover and use initiative, were highly vulnerable to cavalry and could not hold ground against advancing infantry columns.
-Line infantry provided an 'anchor' for skirmishers and cavalry to retreat behind if threatened.

 Against surrounding enemy cavalry, line infantry could swiftly adopt square formations to provide protection.
 Such squares were hollow (consisting of four lines), unlike the pikemen's and old-style musketeers' square.

+Troops in skirmish formation, though able to take cover and use initiative, were highly vulnerable to cavalry and could not hold ground against advancing infantry columns.
+Line infantry provided an "anchor" for skirmishers and cavalry to retreat behind if threatened.

-Movement in line formation was very slow, and unless the battalion was superbly trained, a breakdown in cohesion was virtually assured, especially in any kind of uneven or wooded terrain.
-As a result, line was mostly used as a stationary formation, with troops moving in column formations and then deploying to line at their destination.
+Movement in line formation was slow, and unless the battalion was superbly trained, a breakdown in cohesion was assured, especially in uneven or wooded terrain.
+As a result, the line was mostly used as a firing formation, with troops moving in column formations and then deploying to the line at their destination.
 Usually, columns would be adopted for movement and melee attacks.

-Line infantry was trained in the manual of arms evolutions, the main objectives of which were fast deployment of a line, rapid shooting and manoeuvre.
+Line infantry was trained in the manual of arms evolutions, the main objectives of which were fast deployment of a line, rapid shooting, and manoeuvre.